Jason Witten Reportedly Plans to Retire, Join ESPN's Monday Night Football Crew

 Jason Witten is planning to retire after 15 years in the NFL, according to Chris Mortensen of ESPN, "to join ESPN's new Monday Night Football broadcast team as a lead analyst."

-However, he will be meeting with team owner Jerry Jones on Friday "before making his decision final," per Mortensen.
-Clarence Hill Jr. of the Fort Worth Star-Telegram reported the team was not expecting Witten to retire.
+Clarence Hill Jr. of the Fort Worth Star-Telegram reported the Dallas Cowboys were not expecting Witten to retire.

+Team owner Jerry Jones said he met with Witten on Friday and the decision hasn't been finalized at this time, per Brandon George of the Dallas Morning News:

+"I've talked to Jason Witten several times this week, met with him a few hours ago and we've had great discussions.
+He has some things to think about and discuss with his family and he'll need a few more days of consideration.
+No final decision made on retirement."

 After the Cowboys selected him in the third round of the 2003 draft, Witten became one of the most consistent tight ends in the league.
 He was named to 11 Pro Bowls and earned first-team All-Pro honors in 2007 and 2010.